Skip to main content

 reconfigure-network-mask

-This reconfiguration will take a little bit of time to complete, but afterwards, we should log out of the CVM and use virsh to restart the VM:
+This reconfiguration will take a little bit of time to complete.
+Afterwards, log out of the CVM and use virsh to restart the VM:

 root@ahv# virsh reboot <vm_name>